shmoobalizer/developer_art_plus/README.md

 # Developer Art+
-For those who like the older Minecraft textures.
+Developer Art+ is a Minecraft resource pack for those who prefer the older style of Minecraft textures.